 Since all historic information is based on the 1912 insurance maps, no buildings demolished prior to 1912 will be included in the KML file.

 Photos of buildings have been collected from sites on the Internet.
-Click on any photo to navigate to the source (only works if viewing in Google Earth).
+Click on the source link below the photos to navigate to their source.

-This project is an on-going process so please visit this site in the future as the KML file will be updated whenever possible.
+This project is on-going so please visit this site in the future as the KML file will be updated whenever possible.

 Download a copy of the KML file shown in the map above.